worakritsoo/svelte-ionic/README.md

 Features (vision/realised)
 - All Ionic Framework UI components (80% done)
 - Run as SPA (100% done)
-- Service Worker setup via workbox (0%)
+- Service Worker setup via workbox (100%)
 - PWA compliance via Ligthouse score (70%))
 - Stores/RXJS (0%)
 - Localstorage via localforage (50%)
 - Firebase SDK (0%)
-- Capacitor for mobile native support (25%)
+- Capacitor for mobile native support (100%)

 # Known issues

 ## IonTab present not ready onMount
-Issue is in IonTab.svelte.
-The onMount triggers too earlier for the controller to be able to expose the `present` method for programmatically setting the tab selected by default.
+~~Issue is in IonTab.svelte.
+The onMount triggers too earlier for the controller to be able to expose the `present` method for programmatically setting the tab selected by default.~~

 The ionic api docs state you can predefine as property to ion-tab-bar, but this does not seem to work.